timmyy123/leetcode/README.md

-All the solutions was came up by me
+Every solution was came up by me